Call (303) 775-3221 Free Estimate

 3. Richmond National Insurance Company.
 Small Habitational Supplemental Application (RNGL_APP_004_SBGC).

 4. Jefferson County Building Division.
-Electrical permit requirements.
+Electrical permit requirements and 2023 NEC adoption.

 This page provides general educational information based on public data about housing in Ken Caryl.
 Every home is different.
 Many homes have had electrical upgrades over the years through remodels, insurance requirements, home sales, or previous owners making improvements.
 The information here reflects what was typical when homes were originally built, not necessarily what is in your home today.
 Nothing on this page should be taken as a diagnosis or recommendation for your specific property.
 The only way to know the condition of your home's electrical system is a professional inspection.
 Dunlap Electric Company, LLC · Ken Caryl, Colorado · Electrical Contractor License #8223.
 Jesse Dunlap, Colorado Licensed Master Electrician, in the trade since 1998.